timtadh/data-structures/README.md

 ## Purpose

 To collect many important data structures for usage in go programs.
-Some of these data structures may have implementations elsewhere but are collected here for completeness and instructional usage.
+Golang's standard library lacks many useful and important structures.
+This library attempts to fill the gap.
+I have implemented data-structure's as I have need them.
+If there is a missing structure or even just a method open a issue, send a pull request, or send an email patch.

 The library also provided generic types to allow the user to swap out various data structures transparently.
 The interfaces provide operation for adding,